triggerz/dilemma-prototype/scenes/outro.md

  - Image: http://res.cloudinary.com/triggerz/image/upload/v1513598129/download_gv6dz4.png

 # Description
-You've completed the daily dilemmas.
+You've completed the DAILY DILEMMAS.

 Focus on your total score: how was you overall performance?